RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 Don't ask your barber if you need a haircut.
 Litigation is good business for lawyers, but often not good for clients.
 A wise lawyer thinks of Voltaire's famous maxim:
 "I was never ruined but twice: once when I lost a lawsuit, and once when I won one."
-It takes a conscious effort to keep your client's interests ahead of your own.
+Lawyers must make a constant effort to keep their clients' interest ahead of their own, the very definition of a fiduciary.

 For these reasons,
 Model Rule 1.8 prohibits or regulates certain specific transactions between lawyers and their clients.